 The birds include spoonbills, storks, herons, blue-winged teals, and more.
-There are also three species of turtles that come to the national park to lay their eggs.
+Three species of turtles also come to the national park to lay their eggs.

 One day when I was on the road near the lagoon, I inquired about a morning tour of the Lagunas de Chacahua National Park.

 A young man by the name of Eriberto suggested we go early, starting with sunrise on the top of the lighthouse before taking a boat into the mangroves.
 I like his energy and we agreed to meet at 6:30 the next morning.

 If bird watching is a priority for you, I recommend starting with the tour and saving the lighthouse for a different morning (you can go on your own).
 Regardless of bird sightings, I enjoyed the peaceful atmosphere of the lagoon with the mountains of Oaxaca in the distance.